syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Adding the estimated size of the signature

-The following code sample shows how to add the estimated size of the signature in the PDF document.
+The following code sample shows how to add the estimated size of the signature in the PDF document using [EstimatedSignatureSize](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfSignature.html#Syncfusion_Pdf_Security_PdfSignature_EstimatedSignatureSize) property.

 {% tabs %}